MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 ---

 title: Working with Self-Service Password Reset | Microsoft Docs
-description: See what's new with Self-Service Password Reset in MIM 2016, including how SSPR works with multifactor authentication.
+description: See what's new with Self-Service Password Reset (SSPR) in MIM 2016, including how SSPR works with multifactor authentication.
 keywords:
 author: billmath
 ms.author: billmath